mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-3-3-released.md

 we're bringing you the next bugfix release [Mixxx 2.3.3](https://github.com/mixxxdj/mixxx/releases/tag/2.3.3).

 This release features - you guessed it - various bugfixes and improvements:
-But since we're not your run-off-the-mill mobile App, we'll get a bit into
+But since we're not your run-off-the-mill mobile app, we'll get a bit into
 detail:

-A bunch of controller mappings have received various improvements, such as the Pioneer-DDJ-SB3, the NI Traktor S3, Behringer DDM4000 and Denon MC7000.
+A bunch of controller mappings have received various improvements, such as the Pioneer DDJ-SB3, the NI Traktor S3, Behringer DDM4000 and Denon MC7000.
 We've also addressed some long-standing bugs in our controller engine and the Auto DJ, smoothed out the preference dialog and fixed a bunch of possibly show-stopping bugs. 😬 😌